 99% of venues we visited in Northern Brazil had ditched the plastic straw in favour of paper, bamboo, pasta or stainless steel ones.
 Bravo!!
 Now – if they would only reconsider the plastic bag!!

 Açaí is an anytime snack.
 Breakfast, lunch, dessert – you need it? – You can have it!
-Açaí can be served with muesli, banana, condensed milk, sweets and honey.
+Açaí is be served with muesli, banana, condensed milk, sweets and honey.

 Which reminds me!
 In Brazil, sugar is added to everything!
 Açaí, bread, juice, sauces, cocktails.
 I’m sure there are many dentist’s doing well in Brazil!